DivanteLtd/pwa-book/docs/09-seo-in-pwas.md

-﻿# Chapter 9: Comprehensive information on SEO in PWAs
+﻿# Comprehensive information on SEO in PWAs

 **Google's desire to make Google Search mobile-friendly has been loud and clear for years.
 In the beginning, it took the form of a delicate suggestion, but with the introduction of the mobile-first index, being mobile-friendly has become an obligation for website owners.
 That was the moment when PWA technology quickly started to gain fame as an easy-to-use answer to this problem.
 Indeed, it provides the best possible UX and has Google's support, but what about SEO-controversial JavaScript, the core of PWA?**